United States Military Academy: Modern era

-Following the 1973 end of American involvement in Vietnam, the strain and stigma of earlier social unrest dissolved and West Point enjoyed surging enrollments.
+Following the 1973 end of American involvement in Vietnam, the strain and stigma of earlier social unrest dissolved, and West Point enjoyed surging enrollments.
 On 20 May 1975, an amendment to the Defense Authorization Bill of 1976 opening the service academies to women was approved by the House of Representatives, 303–96.
 The Senate followed suit on 6 June.
 President Ford signed the bill on 7 October 1975.

 West Point admitted its first 119 female cadets in 1976.
 Also in 1976, physics professor James H. Stith became the first tenured African American Professor.
 In 1979, Cadet, later General, Vincent K. Brooks became the first African American to lead the Corps of Cadets.
-Kristin Baker, ten years later, became the first female First Captain (a depiction of her is now on display in the Museum), the highest ranking senior cadet at the academy in 1989.
+Kristin Baker, ten years later, became the first female First Captain, the highest-ranking senior cadet at the academy in 1989.
 Six other women have been appointed as First Captain: Grace H. Chung in 2003, Stephanie Hightower in 2005, Lindsey Danilack in 2013, Simone Askew in 2017, Reilly McGinnis in 2020, and Lauren Drysdale in 2022.
 Simone Askew was the first African American woman to lead the Corps.
 In the 21st century, women comprise approximately 20% of entering new cadets.

-In 1985, cadets were formally authorized to declare an academic major; all previous graduates had been awarded a general bachelor of science degree.
-Five years later there was a major revision of the Fourth Class System, as the Cadet Leader Development System (CLDS) became the guidance for the development of all four classes.
+In 1985, cadets were formally authorized to declare an academic major; all previous graduates had been awarded a general Bachelor of Science degree.
+Five years later there was a major revision of the Fourth-Class System, as the Cadet Leader Development System (CLDS) became the guidance for the development of all four classes.
 The class of 1990 was the first one to be issued a standard and mandatory computer to every member of the class at the beginning of Plebe year, the Zenith 248 SX.
 The academy was also an early adopter of the Internet in the mid-1990s, and was recognized in 2006 as one of the nation's "most wired" campuses.

-At the height of the Cold War in October 1987, President Reagan visited the academy and delivered a speech about ending the Evil Empire.